-NUR 2316 Maternal-Newborn Nursing
+NUR 2316 Maternal-Newborn and Women's Health Nursing

-A didactic and clinical course designed to assist the student to develop the knowledge and skills necessary to meet the needs of the childbearing family.
-Physiological, psychological, sociological, socioeconomic, developmental, and ethnic-cultural factors involved in maternal-newborn nursing are emphasized.
-The student is required to utilize critical thinking skills when applying the nursing process to the prioritization of care for members of the childbearing family.
-Selected clinical experiences are provided at a variety of community agencies.
+Maternal-Newborn Nursing is a didactic and clinical course designed to assist the learner to develop the knowledge and expertise necessary to meet the needs of the childbearing family and health care of women through the lifespan.
+Physiological, psychological, sociological, developmental, spiritual, ethnic-cultural, and socioeconomic factors involved in maternal-newborn and women's health nursing are emphasized.
+The student is required to utilize critical thinking skills when applying the nursing process to the prioritzation of care for members of the childbearing family, and women from adolescence to old age.
+The course is also designed to enhance professional knowledge and understanding of the functions and roles of the associate degree nurse within the maternal-newborn and women's health settings including interdisciplinary collaboration.
+Selected clinical experiences are provided within the environment of hospital based and community settings.
 Credit, six semester hours.
 (Prerequisites: NUR 1113, NUR 1119, NUR 1219, and EPY 2533.
 Corequisite: NUR 2326)